 Key Terms & Information

-Arraignment: Defendant is advised of rights, advised of charge, advised of possible penalties, bond is set and a plea may be entered.
-The 51st District Court allows for walk-in arraignments:
+Defendant is advised of rights, advised of charge, advised of possible penalties, bond is set, and a plea may be entered.

 A pre-trial is an exchange of information between the defense and prosecution.
 The defendant may choose to enter a plea at this time or proceed to trial.

-In felony cases, the defendant is entitled to a preliminary examination within 14 days of arraignment.
-The purpose of the preliminary exam is for the Judge to determine if there is probable cause that a crime was committed and that the defendant committed the crime.
-If probable cause is established, the Judge will then bind the case over to the Oakland County Circuit Court for trial proceedings.
+In felony cases, the defendant is entitled to a probable cause conference and preliminary examination within 21 days of arraignment.
+The purpose of the preliminary exam is for the Judge to determine if there is probable cause that a crime was committed, and that the defendant committed the crime.
+If probable cause is established, the Judge will then bind the case over to the Oakland County Circuit Court.